The 5 best places to travel in September 2018

 For Australians, September is a month filled with event dates and school holiday breaks.
 It's also a time when the weather starts to turn warm so those looking to kick the winter blues will be considering travelling, even for a short weekend.

 To avoid the crowds and the holiday surcharges, travel as early in the month as possible.
-In Queensland, the school holidays start on 16 September, but for most other states they don't start until 23 September, so aim to leave before then to avoid the worst of it.
+In Queensland, Victoria and Western Australia the school holidays start on 22 September, but for most other states they don't start until 29 September, so aim to leave early to avoid the worst of it.